Guidance for the new physical preparation coach – Respect & research

 So we then went to ‘I need to know what the athlete is doing in training because if they get injured I will get blamed’.
 Great theory, but again, if you knew what I knew about their injury potential and the relationship between what is being done to them or not being done to them in training and their injury potential, you would not sleep at night.

-I raised this point – if I was a second year law graduate and I was to a Queens Council (QC) or equivalent, would I be asking them to justify and explain themselves?
+I raised this point – if I was a second-year law graduate and I was talking to a Queen’s Council (QC) or equivalent, would I be asking them to justify and explain themselves?
 Probably not!
-I expect that junior lawyer would respectively take the opportunity to learn – irrespective of who was the primary contact with the athlete (and it is usually the junior lawyer!).
+I expect that junior lawyers would respectively take the opportunity to learn – irrespective of who was the primary contact with the athlete (and it is usually the junior lawyer!).

 Now maybe I could have done what most might do and submissively answered his question.
 But in my humble opinion the way this industry conducts itself, including the lack of appropriate respect and deferment to those who have paved the way in this industry, is simply not good enough.